These are the 6 most innovative winter coats and jackets of 2020

 Canada Goose’s HyBridge series is designed to blend warmth and range of motion.
 This coat is the warmest in the collection, designed for temperatures as low as 5 degrees Fahrenheit.
 The company has developed a material called Dynamic Knit that it uses under the arms for a better fit and to allow you to move comfortably.
 The quilting pattern is also designed for optimal movement.
 It is hip length, but the back hem is slightly longer than the front, to keep more of your back warm.

-This jacket is designed for you to spend as much time as possible outdoors.
+This coat is designed for you to spend as much time as possible outdoors.
 It has reflective details on the back of the hood and the brim, so you’ll be visible at night.
 When it rains, the waterproof fabric on the hood and shoulders will keep you warm.
 And the cuffs, which include a thumb hole, are designed to keep the wind out.

 Allbirds